Big Bend National Park: Education

 San Vicente Independent School District is based on the park grounds.
 San Vicente ISD's facility moved to the Panther Junction area circa 1951 so children of park employees had a local school.
 Much of the park is in San Vicente ISD while other parts are physically in Terlingua Common School District.
-High school aged students from San Vicente ISD attend high school at Big Bend High School of Terlingua CSD.
+High school-aged students from San Vicente ISD attend high school at Big Bend High School of Terlingua CSD.

-Prior to 1996 Alpine High School of the Alpine Independent School District served as the high school for students from Terlingua CSD, and also for students of San Vicente ISD.
+Before 1996 Alpine High School of the Alpine Independent School District served as the high school for students from Terlingua CSD, and also for students of San Vicente ISD.
 Big Bend High opened in 1996.
 San Vicente began sending students to Big Bend High when it was established in 1996.